mozilla/releases-comm-central/mailnews/db/panorama/docs/index.md

 [Message.cpp](https://searchfox.org/comm-central/source/mailnews/db/panorama/src/Message.cpp)

-Unlike `Folder`, `Message` objects implement an existing interface and can cause changes in the datbase.
+Unlike `Folder`, `Message` objects implement an existing interface and can cause changes in the database.
 This is likely to change once the old databases are switched off.

 ### PerFolderDatabase and FolderInfo